rtlines/rtlines.github.io/index.md

 ## Presentations

-*My industrial career required a great deal of speaking.
-Unfortunately, much of this was in a classified environment.
-Because of this, not all of my speaking history can be included here.*

 R. Todd Lines, Steven Turcotte, Brian Pyper, Brian Tonks, "Physics and Leadership: Managing Chaos," *Presentation at Brigham Young University - Idaho,* February 22, 2015

 R. Todd Lines, Airborne Natural Gas Emission Lidar (ANGEL) Service: Detecting Natural Gas with an Airborne DIAL System, *Colloquium Address to the University of Rochester Laboratory for Laser Energetics,* 16 September, 2005